-There are three (3) seats to be filled in our 2014 election.
-NO INCUMBENTS are comtending for election in this election.
+There are three (3) seats to be filled in our 2015 election.
+Two incumbents will be seeking re-election.

 How Do I Become a Candidate?

 Candidates must be employed at a PRPD member station or organization or be an Individual Member.
-Only one person per membership entity may sereve on the board at any one time.
+Only one person per membership entity may serve on the board at any one time.